What are Garnets?

 The garnets originating from Mozambique have a purple to red colour range.
 The colour is similar to the colour of autumn leaves littering the streets, during the Indian Summer in North America.
 The stones are exceptionally brilliant owing to their high refractive index.
 When light passes through, a bright coloured light sparkles from it.

 The clarity of the stone, whether it contains any inclusions or not, is also a major factor.
 A stone may appear very clear, especially when observing without the use of magnification tools.
 To the naked eye the stone is completely clean due to its solid nature and saturation of colour.
 Although this is true to some extent, in actuality stones are not totally clean due to the existence of certain included material whose appearance is shuttered by the deep and even colour of the garnet.

-According to the Gemmological Institute of America the Garnet is ranked second in the grading system for mineral clarity.
-When the amount of inclusions increase in the stone, its value consequently decreases.
+According to the Gemmological Institute of America, the Garnet is ranked second in the grading system for mineral clarity.
+When the number of inclusions increases in the stone, its value consequently decreases.
 This is mainly due to the simultaneous decrease in the stone’s hardness.
-Therefore, a beautifully coloured garnet with less inclusions alludes to a higher price than a similar garnet with more inclusions.
+Therefore, a beautifully coloured garnet with fewer inclusions alludes to a higher price than a similar garnet with more inclusions.

 Size and Cut: The Usual

 Additionally, the mineral is available to customers in various shapes and sizes depending on the taste of the wearer.
 Most of the iconic cut shapes include rounds, ovals, octagons, hearts, trillions, as well as many more.
 The outstanding style portrayed by the Mozambique garnet is that of the checkerboard design.
 Similarly, the most significant sizes of the mineral are also available both in large and small quantities.
 Just like its shape, the proportions are also designed to meet specific standards.
 For example, the archetypal size ranges between three to nine millimetres in diameter, particularly for oval and round shapes.